Protect your new Nintendo Switch OLED with these cases

-Best Nintendo Switch OLED model cases iMore 2021
+Best Nintendo Switch OLED cases iMore 2022

 Nothing is worse than dinging up or scratching a shiny new purchase, and since the Nintendo Switch OLED model has that larger 7-inch screen, you're going to want to do everything you can to protect it.
 That's where a durable case comes in handy.
 You'll be able to transport your Switch more securely while knowing it's safer from drops and bumps.
+Keep in mind that it's slightly bigger than the original Switch, so you'll need a case that fits.
 We've gathered the very best Nintendo Switch OLED model cases for you to use.
-Don't forget to grab one of the best Nintendo Switch OLED model screen protectors as well.

 - Colorful designs: Fintie Carry Case for Nintendo Switch OLED model